vigetlabs/viget-hookshot/README.md

 Viget Hookshot can be extended to your heart's desire.
 Maybe you want to notify Campfire when the production branch has been updated.
 Maybe you want to deploy to a staging environment when the staging branch has been updated.
+Let your imagination run wild!

 ## Contributing

 Please create a feature branch and issue a Pull Request for all new features and bug fixes.
 Ensure the test suite passes before issuing a Pull Request.

-Thanks!
+Thanks in advance for your contribution!

 ## License